Email remains the most targeted attack surface for organizations. This has not changed, even as IT leaders deploy more advanced defenses.

 |

-SPF, DKIM, DMARC gaps exploited |
+SPF, DKIM, DMARC errors exploited |

 Automated DNS audits, strict policy enforcement |

 Measuring email risk helps teams focus on the controls that matter most.
+Three approaches are worth using together:

-Review anti-phishing policies and authentication settings.
+Microsoft Secure Score: Evaluate email-specific controls, including anti-phishing policies and authentication settings.

-Monitor authentication failure trends over time.
+Incident Tracking: Monitor response times, user click rates, and authentication failure trends over time.

 The Sourcepass Center of Excellence for Microsoft is a certified Microsoft Solutions Partner.
-We simplify Microsoft and help IT teams amplify their impact.
+We help IT teams simplify Microsoft and amplify their impact.

 Next Step: Audit your authentication protocols and deploy layered defenses.